citrusframework/citrus/endpoints/citrus-rmi/README.md

 Licensing
 ---------

-Copyright 2006-2018 ConSol Software GmbH.
+Copyright 2006-2023 the original author or authors.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.